What Is Scan to BIM and How Much Does It Cost?

 2D CAD Drawing and 3D BIM Model

 Scan to BIM deliverables are the outputs generated from converting laser scanned point cloud data into usable digital formats for design, construction, and facility management.
-The images above show a 2D CAD drawing (left) and 3D BIM model (right).
+The images above show a 2D CADD drawing (left) and a 3D BIM model (right).

 Does GPRS Perform Scan to BIM Services?

-GPRS is a national leader in 3D laser scanning and reality capture services, using survey-grade Leica scanners to perform scan to BIM with exceptional precision.
-Our Mapping & Modeling Team delivers a full suite of deliverables that are produced in-house to ensure technical accuracy and consistency across platforms.
+GPRS is a national leader in 3D laser scanning and reality capture services, using construction-grade LiDAR-based 3D laser scanners to perform scan to BIM with exceptional precision.
+Our CADD/BIM Team delivers a full suite of deliverables that are produced in-house to ensure technical accuracy and consistency across platforms.

 Here is a list of items a GPRS Project Manager will use to determine the cost of your scan to BIM project.